Habit Statistics 2026: 50+ Data Points Every Developer Should Know

 | Habits that run to completion once triggered | 87.6% | Rebar et al., Psychology & Health | 2025 |

 The “21-day habit” myth is dead.
-The 2024 PMC meta-analysis confirms a median of roughly 60 days, with massive individual variance stretching up to 254 days.
+The 2024 PMC meta-analysis (Singh et al.) puts the median at 59–66 days, with huge individual variance, and the classic Lally et al. (2010) study saw individuals take anywhere from 18 to 254 days.
 For developers adopting new practices (TDD, daily standup prep, screen breaks), plan for at least two months before it feels automatic.

 Starting small still matters.
 BJ Fogg’s Tiny Habits research shows that anchoring a new behavior to something you already do (e.g., “after I push code, I take a 5-minute walk”) is one of the more reliable ways to make it stick.
 Make the new behavior small enough that it barely needs motivation, since motivation is exactly what you won’t have on a bad day.